EXDEICIDA/University-Planner/README.md

 ![Stopwatch View](App%20Showcase/stopwathc.png)

 ### 7. Links
-- You can save links as bookmarks then proceed via the the link provided to other pages.
+- You can save links as bookmarks then proceed via the link provided to other pages.
-- Saving Pdf file links then downloading it
+- Saving PDF file links then downloading it
 - Grouping links and subgrouping them to navigate between them  removing adding actions.

   ![Links View](App%20Showcase/LinksView.png)